 The work above is just an acrylic sketch on ordinary paper.
 Not a good idea in general to work with acrylic on thin paper.
 It wrinkles badly.
 But I wanted to do a sketch of her drawing and it got more complex than I intended.
 So I worked on the light in the right background and hallway, and was pleased with that, so I kept it.
 I particularly like the light through the widow in the back.
 Later I added one of her dolls, Josefina.
 My wife made pajamas for the doll that matches her own.

-My 3 year old son says he is tried
+My 3 year old son says he is tired

 because he stayed up